JoelLau/intervals/README.md

-# intervals
+# Intervals
-simple pomodoro made with simple html, css, js
+A simple pomodoro timer written in pure html, css and javascript